jyutzler/Bridge-Systems/system.md

    * 3NT = 13–15, game forcing

 There is no forcing minor-suit raise.

+## Subsequent Bidding by Responder
+If responder has bid a suit at the one level, he next determines whether he wishes to sign off in a partscore, invite game, sign off in game, or force to game and get more information about opener’s hand.

+### Sign-off
+Bids available for a sign-off in partscore: Pass, 1NT, 2 of a previously bid suit.

+1♥ — 1♠

+2♣
+   * Pass
+   * 2♥ = 2-3 hearts, likely misfit
+   * 2♠ = 6+ spades

+This also applies to minor suit openings with one additional treatment.

+1♣ — 1♠

+1NT
+   * Pass, 2♣
+   * 2♠ = 6+ spades
+   * 2♥ = sign-off - opener must pass or correct (5-5 or 5-4 distribution)

+### Inviting Game
+Bids available for inviting game: 2NT, 3 of opener's suit:

+1♥ — 1♠

+2♦ — 2NT, 3♦, 3♥ = 11–12 points, inviting game.

+In addition, a new minor suit at the responder's second bid or later is forcing for one round and thus is invitational at the 2-level and game forcing at the 3-level.

+1♥ — 1♠

+1NT (or 2♣) — 2♦ (forcing)

+In this case, opener is encouraged to show secondary support for responder's suit.
+When more than one minor is available, it tends to show a stopper for NT.

+### Forcing to Game
+All second round jumps (except for opener's suit as mentioned above) and new suits above two of the first bid suit are forcing to 3NT or higher:

+1♥ — 1♠

+1NT or 2m

+   * 3♥ = game forcing (5-5 or 5-4 distribution)
+   * 3♠ = game forcing (6+ cards)

+Opener can sign off in game or make a slam try.
+4NT is Blackwood (see topic) only if suit agreement has been established.
+Otherwise it is quantitative, asking responder to proceed with a maximum.
+Suit bids usually show controls.

+### Signing off at Game
+Any bid of game is a sign-off, though partner can proceed with a maximum (see Slam Bidding).

 # Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points, or the playing equivalent.